 Most of OHE's aid programs require a student applicant to be a Minnesota resident as defined for each program.
 For example, the definition is expanded for CCG compared with MSG.
-Minnesota residency is not simply based on a student's address or year of state residency from their Free Application for Federal Student Aid (FAFSA).
+Minnesota residency is not simply based on a student's address or year of state residency from their FAFSA.
 Minnesota residency for in-state tuition at public institutions does not necessarily equate to Minnesota residency for OHE aid programs.